 When kids start with simple tasks, this is not a very crucial skill.
 As they progress, the tasks will be more complex, and this skill will be more and more important.
 This is not just for coding, it is important for almost all jobs.
 A good coder or programmer is the one who can easily break the whole tasks into smaller steps and focus on one step at a time.

 To help kids develop the skill, it is best to start early, when the tasks are still simple.
 Even if the task does not require to be broken down into steps, it is still helpful for kids to see all tasks are done by steps.

 This goes hand in hand with the last ability, breaking a big task into smaller actionable steps.
-Once kids can see that a big task is made up with many smaller pieces, they can easily understand the process of trouble shooting: examine one part at a time.
+Once kids can see that a big task is made up of many smaller pieces, they can easily understand the process of troubleshooting: examine one part at a time.

 5. The ability to think backward starting from the end result

 This is also related to number 3, breaking a big task into smaller actionable steps.
 When facing a big task, there are two ways to break down into smaller steps: starting from what you have, or starting from what you need to achieve.
 Very often, the 2nd way gets forgotten.
 But starting from the end result is often a much more effective way of planning out the action steps.

 To use the Hot dog Coding Game as an example again, have you thought about moving hotdog to meet the bun instead?